IamoBin2162/IamoBin2162.github.io/README.md

     # cause f is frozen

 # undo, redo
-undoable is a class that makes an objetc then you can travel at time and get previous value
+undoable is a class that makes an object then you can travel in time and get previous value

     state := undoable({"c": 0})
     state["c"] = 1!